boxyhq/website/docs/jackson/deploy/npm-library.md

 ### Handle IdP Response

 The response is sent back to your app after authentication at IdP.
-After the handling of the response, the profile of the authenticated user is extracted and stored against a short-lived code that is then sent back to the app.
+After the handling of this response, the profile of the authenticated user is extracted and stored against a short-lived code that is then sent back to the app.
+To handle the response use the appropriate method as detailed below:

 #### SAML Response